lhervier/dom-spring/README.md

 Open the database with your Notes client, and click on the "Import local update site" button.
 Go select the "site.xml" in the unzipped version of the update site.

-Using the "Main features" view, you can disable the "com.github.lhervier.domino.spring.sample.feature" feature, and so, not deplting the sample app.

 Add (or update) the notes.ini variable "OSGI_HTTP_DYNAMIC_BUNDLES".
 It must point to your "SpringUpdateSite.nsf" database.
 Use a comma to separate multiple values if you already have another entry (for the extlib for example).